 Within a context as complex as the socio-political reality in Colombia, and since this is an evolving situation, it is especially important to periodically update analysis with organisations on the implications these changes have for their protection.
-This analysis is carried out jointly through meetings, discussions, and participatory requested as an essential protection element.
+This analysis is carried out jointly through meetings, discussions, and participatory workshops where the organisations decide what type of actions to take with respect to different situations of risk or vulnerability.